 Even the best resistance bands may look like a joke in search of a punchline, but as a matter of fact, they can get you seriously fit at home.
-Yes, the idea of contorting your body parts into an oversize elastic band might not sound like the most sophisticated way to a good workout, but resistance bands offer way more than meets the muscle.
+Yes, contorting your body parts into an oversized elastic band might not sound like the most sophisticated way to a good workout, but resistance bands offer way more than meets the muscle.

 Designed for strength training, these stretch bands are made from durable, rubber-like materials, with the strongest ones able to challenge even the henchest gym rats.
-With resistance bands, the more force you exert, the more the band will stretch, so it's a little like upping weights without the hassle of swapping sweaty dumbbells or kettlebells.
+The more force you exert with resistance bands, the more the band will stretch, so it's a little like upping weights without the hassle of swapping sweaty dumbbells or kettlebells.